altstoreio/Clip/README.md

-This is just a placeholder, the real Clip is at: https://github.com/rileytestut/clip
+Just a placeholder repo, the real Clip repo is at: https://github.com/rileytestut/clip